azhirnov/as-en/AE/engine/docs/HDR_Display.md

 __Non-HDR (RGBA8 / RGB10A2 formats)__

-* Color values above 1.0 is clamped to 1.0.
+* Color values above 1.0 are clamped to 1.0.

 __HDR (RGBA16F format)__

-* Display uses internal tonemapping to convert color values above 1.0 to another color, more often, the color tends to white.
+* Display uses internal tonemapping to convert color values above 1.0 to another color, more often the color tends to white.
-* Transition to white color depends on luminance, green is the brightest and turns white earlier.
+* The transition to white depends on luminance, green is the brightest and turns white earlier.
-* There is no way to programmatically find out the characteristics of the built-in tone mapping, so it's better to use your own, and adjust the brightness of the screen with values greater than 1.0.
+* There is no way to programmatically find out the characteristics of the built-in tone mapping, so it's better to use your own and adjust the brightness of the screen with values exceeding 1.0.

 ## Monitor

-Samsung monitor with VA matrix with 1000 nit brightness.
+Samsung monitor with VA matrix with a brightness of 1000 nit.
 Surface with `RGBA16F_Extended_sRGB_linear` mode.

 * An analog of ACES tonemapping is used, so blue turns into pink, and only then into white.